 Once you have mastered volumetric transfer with the 5 ml pipette.
-Repeat the above process with 25 ml 10 and 1 ml pipettes.
+Repeat the above process with 25 ml 10 ml and 1 ml pipettes (with some adjustments).
 Please note: for the purpose of the serological pipettes, you can use the mechanical pipette aids.
 If you want to, you can also try out the electric pipette pumps.
-If you choose to try these devices, make sure you try all three transfers with the same device.
-Do not do one transfer with a mechanical pipette pump and two with a electric, etc. Record your information below:
+If you choose to try these devices, make sure you try all of the transfers with the same type of device.
+Do not do one transfer with a mechanical pipette pump and three with an electric, etc., as this will make technique assessment more difficult.
+Record your information in the following table:

-Pipette volume: 1 ml: The numbers should be less by a factor of ten for this exercise, so...0.5 ml, 0.45 ml, 0.43 ml, etc... and weighs 4 grams?
+Pipette volume: 1 ml: The numbers should be less by a factor of ten for this exercise, so...0.5 ml, 0.45 ml, 0.43 ml, etc... and weigh about 4 grams.

-Trial Two: Trial Three:

-Weight of beaker and Weight of beaker and
+Trial One: Trial Two: Trial Three: Weight of beaker and Weight of beaker and Weight of beaker and Water Water Water Weight of beaker Weight of beaker Weight of beaker Weight of water, exp.
+Weight of water, exp.
+Weight of water, exp.

-Water Water

-Weight of beaker Weight of beaker

-Weight of water, exp Weight of water, exp

 Weight of water, calc.
-Weight of water, calc

-Deviation Deviation

-Weight of beaker andWaterWeight of beakerWeight of water, exp
+Weight of water, calc.
+Weight of water, calc.
+Deviation Deviation Deviation